kitkovsky/datasport-scraper/README.md

 - `db/requirements.txt`

 ### Backend
-1. `docker-compose up` starts a local Flask app that reads from a `db/sqlite.db` file
+1. `docker-compose up` starts a local postgres db and a Flask app

 ### Scraper
 Execute all commands from `scraper` directory with the root virtual env sourced.